akkbng/elt_pipeline_test/README.md

 ### Folder Structure
 The whole repo is initialized as a DBT project.
 Some additional folders are added to the project structure:
 - **sample_data**: Contains the raw data in CSV format.
-- **scripts**: Contains the Python scripts used to extract and transform the data.
+- **scripts**: Contains the Python scripts used to extract and load the data.

-**analyses** folder contains the SQL queries used to answer the business questions defined in the task description.
+- **sumup**: Contains the DBT project.

-I've used DBT cloud in order to make configuration with BigQuery connection easier.
+    - **analyses** folder  the contains the SQL queries used to answer the business questions defined in the task description.

 ## Envisioned Data Pipeline
 The envisioned data pipeline will be an ELT pipeline that will extract raw data from the source csv files, load them into storage buckets, and then a data warehouse, and lastly use data models to transform the datasets.